Jen

 How supportive do you feel the city is to your needs?

-So I'd say I'll reflect on this.
-Based on New York and having lived here for the last five years, I think in.
-In many ways it's.
-It's been a good experience.
-It's.
-There's spaces that are supportive of the things that I need and I want.
-I think there's, of course, areas for improvement.
-And I do think navigating the city as a woman and navigating as a black woman, there's interactions that are sometimes challenging and don't feel as supportive.
-So I'd say, you know, for the most part, for the last five years, I've lived in this neighborhood, so I live in the West Village.
-And then I move around different areas and neighborhoods.
+Okay.
+So I'm going to reflect on: how supportive do you feel the city is to your needs?
+I'll reflect based on New York and having lived here for the last five years, I think in many ways it's been a good experience.
+There are spaces that are supportive of the things that I need and I want.
+I think there are, of course, areas for improvement.
+And I do think navigating the city as a woman and navigating it as a black woman, there are interactions that are sometimes challenging and where I don't feel as supportive.
+For the last five years, I've lived in this neighborhood, the West Village, and then I move around different areas and neighborhoods.

 Do you feel included in the city (as a person of value)?

 Well, so let me not start with the financial angle.
 I'll not go in the reverse order of what I was talking about.
 The question about being supportive.
-I think, you know, in many ways, I think about a lot of my time here as a kind of personal and professional binary.
+I think about a lot of my time here as a kind of personal and professional binary.
 I moved here for a job.
 So part of being in New York is about my professional experience and choices.
-So I'll talk, I'll answer the question in kind of that way.
+So I'll try to answer the question in that way.
 And that's kind of why I'm thinking about it in that way.
 I think the work that I do, I think people recognize what I bring to the table and where I'm trying to contribute, and really try to leave some sort of impact based on the work that I do.

 And so in that way, I think what I bring to the table is valued in a broader context and timeline.
-Day to day that doesn't always feel like that.
-So the day to day professional moments that varies the sense of feeling valued personally and in spaces that are outside of work.
+Day to day it definitely doesn't always feel like that.
+The day to day professional moments vary in the sense of feeling valued, and it varies personally and in spaces that are outside of work.
 You know, I think I've found that to be my experience in New York.
-I didn't expect and it might have been about how I entered the city and when I entered the city.
-So I entered in March 2020.
-And that was a.
-I don't even still have the words to describe the experience.
-Individual people were habiting the communities and the city more broadly.
-But that was formative in how I entered the city.
-And what I was surprised coming from a Midwestern city [is] what people sometimes say [is a] Midwestern sensibility.
+How I entered the city and when I entered the city has had an impact on my experience.
+So I entered New York City in March 2020.
+I still don’t have the words to describe the experience.
+Individual people were inhabiting the communities and the city more broadly.
+But that was formative for me.
+I was surprised coming from a Midwestern city, and seeing here in New York examples of what people sometimes say is a Midwestern sensibility.

 What would make the city more convenient for you?

 [The city being] cheaper, I think.
 Yeah, the financial dynamics are different.
 New York specifically.
 So again, still reflecting on New York as the city that I'll reference for this question.
-I think again, the neighborhood that I've chosen to live in for the last few years also has some dynamics of some of the neighborhoods I've lived in Chicago.
-And so it feels that like, “home”, because there's elements that kind of remind me of Chicago.
-It's not the same, but there's a kind of remnant, you know, a tactility to it that makes me think of Chicago.
-But would it make it easier, more than just cheaper?
-Cheaper is, that's like number one, two, and three.
-So I'm trying to think of what would be number four.
-Again, I think the things about this neighborhood, it really, there are elements to it that allow for the things that I want to be able to do or access on a day to day basis.
+I think that the neighborhood that I've chosen to live in for the last few years also has some dynamics of some of the neighborhoods where I've lived in Chicago.
+And so it feels that like “home” because there are elements that kind of remind me of Chicago.
+It's not the same, but there are these kinds of remnants and reminders, you know, a tactility to New York City that at times makes me think of Chicago.
+But what would make it easier, more than just cheaper?
+Cheaper is number one, two, and three to change.
+So, I'm trying to think of what would be number four.
+Again, I think about this neighborhood; there are elements to it that allow for the things that I want to be able to do or access on a day-to-day basis.

 And as a follow up to that.
 Was when you moved here, was that like in the consideration of where you all wanted to live or did you look for these things?

 Not so much.
-Again, I have been answering some of these questions about New York specifically because I moved here for a work opportunity.
-So since moving here, since my husband and I decided to move here and it was for a position and professional opportunity for me, he was really focused in our conversations of if we're moving for this purpose, where we live should be in Some way primarily oriented about you going back and forth to this work experience.
+Again, I have been answering some of these questions about New York specifically, not urban spaces generally, because I moved here for a work opportunity.
+So since my husband and I decided to move here and it was for a position and professional opportunity for me, he was really focused in our conversations on the fact that we're moving for this purpose, and where we live should be primarily oriented about me going back and forth to this work experience.
 That is the whole reason we're moving here.
-So we looked in a few different neighborhoods and different areas, but it was always kind of oriented to how are you going to get to work?
+So we looked in a few different neighborhoods and different areas, but it was always kind of oriented to how I was going to get to work?
 How long will it take?
-What will it look like as far as changing buses, changing trains?
+What will it look like as far as changing buses, changing trains, etc.?

-Because we've lived in cities where we've lived in different neighborhoods and had to make those adjustments, and it impacts your day-to-day experience.
-Right.
+We've lived in different cities and in different neighborhoods and had to make those commuting calculations and adjustments.
+And it impacts your day-to-day experience.
+Right?
 The length of your workday includes the commuting time.
-And it takes away from the time that you have available to spend time with family, friends, to think, to have restorative moments.
-And so in many ways, everyone had a sense of what the work would take and the amount of time and time expenditure, energy expenditure that we anticipated for me in the job that I was moving here for.
-And so it was really intentional of us to not create a situation where we just are tacking on more to outweigh.
-We see a complete calculation of a workday.
-So.
-Yeah.
+And commuting takes away from the time that you have available to spend time with family, friends, and to have restorative moments.
+And so in many ways, we had a sense of what my new job would take and the amounts of time expenditure and energy expenditure that we anticipated for me in the job.
+And so it was really intentional of us to not create a situation where we were tacking on more.
+We had to see a complete calculation of a workday.

 Who is part of your community?